Alef-Keuffer/FOTS-Prover.docs/_build/html/_sources/examples.trab4.rst.txt

             print(f"proving {prop_name}")
             print(algo(I, T, Predicate(prop)))

-From the code execution it can be seen that :func:`imc` is not yet working.
+From the code execution it can be seen that :func:`IMC` is not yet working.

 The code can be executed obtaining: